-^{} Non-floating.
+\ Non-floating.
 Reserved for ROSS internal use only.
 These signals should not be driven.

 All MAD, bused control, and point to point control signals use 8-mA drivers.
-The $\overline{\text{MSH}}$ and $\overline{\text{AERR}}$ signals use opendrain drivers.
+The MSH and AERR signals use opendrain drivers.

 10-Kohm pull up resistors are required on MAS, MRDY, MRTY, MERR, MBB, and MIH.
 A 1.5-Kohm pull up resistor is recommended on AERR.
 A 619 ohm pull up resistor is recommended on MSH.
-MAD signals require holding amplifiers.
+MAD signals require holding amplifiers

 In order to assure that all module scan circuitry is initialized to the normal operating state on reset, the following is recommended for the MBus scan signals.
 TDI and TMS should be pulled up to 5V with $10 \mathrm{K}\Omega$ resistors.
-TCLK must toggle at least 3 full cycles while \overline{TRST} is asserted in order to reset all scan circuitry. \overline{RSTIN} may be driven by the module when the module is in scan mode, so it should be buffered from the rest of the system.
-These requirements may be met by connecting each signal as shown in Figure 5.
-The RS1916 uses MCLK[0] to clock processor 0, MCLK[2] to clock processor 1, and MCLK[1] for test.
+TCLK must toggle at least 3 full cycles while $\overline{TRST}$ is asserted in order to reset all scan circuitry. $\overline{RSTIN}$ may be driven by the module when the module is in scan mode, so it should be buffered from the rest of the system.
+These requirements may be met by connecting each signal as shown in Figure~5.
+The RT6224K uses MCLK[0] to clock the processor and MCLK[1] for test.